devdutt6/CPP/DAILY.md

 ### DAY 21, 22 (2, 3-1-23)
 Binary Search in 2D problem number 10 largest sub array sum still pending cause learning Next.js almost finished.

+### Had to take a break for a week cause was not feelingwell

+### DAY 22-25 (7-10,-1-23)
+Got started with string very easy problems but getting handson with string first time so its taking time.

+### Missed 11-1-23
+Went to see the PSM100 exibition.

+### DAY 26 (12-1-23)
+Continued with the string problems the easy ones.